 Skip to main content

-Backend token authentication lets you secure the Notification Center widget using your own auth system.
-Your backend generates an HMAC token with the Node.js SDK, and the frontend passes it to the widget to prove the user’s identity.
+Backend token authentication ties the widget session to your existing auth system.
+Your backend HMAC-signs a token per user with the Notifizz Node SDK, and the frontend passes it (with userId and userEmail) to the widget.
+Notifizz recomputes the HMAC server-side and accepts the session only if they match.

 How it works